mbevand/silentarmy/README.md

 # Performance

 * 45.7 Sol/s with one R9 Nano
-* 39.6 Sol/s with one RX 480
+* 39.6 Sol/s with one RX 480 8GB

-Note: the code is currently very poorly optimized; it makes zero attempts to keep the queue of OpenCL commands full, therefore one needs to run 2 instances of SILENTARMY in parallel on the same GPU to keep it well utilized.
+Note: run 2 instances of SILENTARMY in parallel (eg. in 2 terminal consoles) on the same GPU to reach these performance numbers.
+The code is currently very poorly optimized; it makes zero attempts to keep the queue of OpenCL commands full, therefore 2 instances are needed to keep the GPU fully utilized.

 # Dependencies